Automattic/jetpack/packages/README.md

 - reset the local repository to its original state and clean up.

 ## Unit Tests
-You may run unit tests locally for any given package by running `composer phpunit` within the package directory.
+You may run unit tests locally for any given package by running `composer phpunit` within the package directory or via Jetpack Docker with the command `yarn docker:phpunit:package` for all package unit tests or `yarn docker:phpunit:package packagename` for a specific one.

 ## Should my code be in a Package?